 It is believed that they served non-practical needs, were associated with symbolic rituals, had magical and apotropaic properties, and were used as amulets or even toys.

 This text follows Peter Ucko, who in 1968 examined the figurines held by the museum–most of which are not on display–concluding that the majority of them are not clearly female and thus cannot be said to represent the Mother Goddess.
-It is high time for someone familiar with Marija Gimbutas’s The Language of the Goddess to re-examine the artifacts and Ucko’s conclusions.
-I suspect Ucko used overly literal criteria in sexing symbolic artifacts and that indeed most of them can and should be read as female.
-Here is what I might have said:
+Forty years later, Maria Mina re-examined the Neolithic and early Bronze Age figurines of Crete and the Aegean and concluded that almost all of them should be interpreted as definitely, probably, or likely female, though not necessarily as Goddesses.
+Here is what I might have said about them:

 The vast majority of the figurines are symbolically female, identified by” v” and “m” incisions associated with the Goddess throughout Old Europe and by female triangles, breasts, wide hips, and expansive buttocks.
 The figurines symbolize the Goddess, the Source of Life, the powers of birth, death, and regeneration present in all living things, and the intelligence and creativity of women.
 The large ceramic figure of the seated Goddess combines aspects of the Bird Goddess in her beaked face and the Snake Goddess in her thick limbs, her body is in the shape of a mountain, the water lines that mark her body represent streams and rivers that flow after rain, and she wears a ritual hat similar to those worn today by Greek Orthodox priests.